nodejs/node/COLLABORATOR_GUIDE.md

 * [`node-test-pull-request-lite`](https://ci.nodejs.org/job/node-test-pull-request-lite/)
 only runs the linter job, as well as the tests on LinuxONE.
-Should only be used for quick fixes that do not require being tested on all platforms.
+Should only be used for trivial changes that do not require being tested on all platforms.

 * [`citgm-smoker`](https://ci.nodejs.org/job/citgm-smoker/)
 uses [`CitGM`](https://github.com/nodejs/citgm) to allow you to run `npm install && npm test`